johntiger1/multimodal_fairness/README.md

 ## Tabular
 Tabular model is the underlying 2017 paper.

+## Ensemble
+Ensemble is a sklearn on the outputs of the text and tabular model.

 ## Evaluation and Plotting

 1. First, ensure you have predictions saved to disk for both text and tabular models.
+2. Plotting code is here: https://github.com/johntiger1/multimodal_fairness/tree/master/mimic3models

+## Old instructions
 1. Get the data set-up as described below.
 2. Run `python src/preprocessing/extract_notes.py` to get all the notes for the (patient, episode) pairs.
 3. Construct a reader.
 This reader will